Frequently Asked Questions

-- FixMyStreet was built by mySociety, in conjunction with the Young Foundation. mySociety is the project of a registered charity which has grown out of the community of volunteers who built sites like TheyWorkForYou. mySociety’s primary mission is to build Internet projects which give people simple, tangible benefits in the civic and community aspects of their lives.
-The charity is called UK Citizens Online Democracy and is charity number 1076346. mySociety can be contacted by email at firstname.lastname@example.org, or by post at mySociety, 483 Green Lanes, London, N13 4BS.
+- FixMyStreet was built by mySociety, in conjunction with the Young Foundation. mySociety is a registered charity, number 1076346, which has grown out of the community of volunteers who built sites like TheyWorkForYou. mySociety’s primary mission is to build Internet projects which give people simple, tangible benefits in the civic and community aspects of their lives. mySociety can be contacted by email at firstname.lastname@example.org, or by post at mySociety, 483 Green Lanes, London, N13 4BS.

 - Why does the site use kilometres for measurements?